Daniel J. Frey

 Why should it?

-The wealthy are a crafty type of parasite for the most part.
+The wealthy are a crafty type of parasite, for the most part.

 But the rule for the wealthy is not to bleed the host so much that they die.

-In recent centuries the French Revolution is a good point, in fact, demonstrating how the wealthy lost control of their greed.
+In recent centuries, the French Revolution is a good point, in fact, demonstrating how the wealthy lost control of their greed.

-Centuries of no justice, enslavement, destruction of the common good to enhance the coffers of the wealthy made a lot of ordinary people in France really upset.
+Centuries of no justice, enslavement, and destruction of the common good to enhance the coffers of the wealthy made a lot of ordinary people in France really upset.

-So upset that they believed chopping the heads off the wealthy would lead them to a better society.
+They were so upset that they believed chopping the heads off the wealthy would lead them to a better society.

 Killing is never a cure.

-Government sponsored killing, primarily of the non-wealthy, is a part of the cycle of justice put into place by the wealthy so that the larger society never addresses the source of the problems we all face.
+Government-sponsored killing, primarily of the non-wealthy, is a part of the cycle of justice put into place by the wealthy so that the larger society never addresses the source of the problems we all face.

 People who cannot and will not share.

-Some of us may recall the words of the golden rule, do unto others as you would have them do unto you.
+Some of us may recall the words of the golden rule, Do unto others as you would have them do unto you.

 Wealth does a terrible thing to people.